The French International School

 FIS currently operates four campuses, three of which accommodate students in the International Stream.
-The two primary schools, one surrounded by greenery in Jardine’s Lookout and the other in a pristine historical building in Chai Wan, are conveniently situated on Hong Kong Island.
-A new site will open in September 2018 in Tseung Kwan O catering for reception to year 2.
+The two primary schools, one surrounded by greenery in Jardine’s Lookout and the other in a brand new campus by the sea in Tseung Kwan O. This post will be based in Tseung Kwan O and Jardines campuses.

 FIS is a private, not-for-profit organization.
 In the last five decades, it has grown from a small school with 35 students to one of the most renowned international schools in the region.
 Its students are from 40 countries speaking some 30 languages – it is a truly multicultural learning environment.

 FIS operates two streams, French and International, under an overall Headmaster appointed by the AEFE.
 The French Stream follows a French curriculum and has approximately 2000 students.
 The International Stream follows an English and Mathematics curriculum broadly based on the English national curriculum and also IPC/IEYC thematic curriculum leading to IGCSE and then the International Baccalaureate in years 12 and 13.
 It currently has over 800 students registered.

 For more information about FIS, please refer to www.fis.edu.hk.